Dawoodoz/DFPSR/README.md

 * **Microsoft Windows**, but slower than on Linux because Windows has lots of background processes and slower threading and memory management.

 ## Might also work on:
-* BSD and Solaris has code targeting the platforms in fileAPI.cpp for getting the application folder, but there are likely some applications missing for running the build script.
+* BSD and Solaris have code targeting the platforms in fileAPI.cpp for getting the application folder, but there are likely some applications missing for running the build script.
 Future Posix compliant systems should only have a few quirks to sort out if it has an X11 server.
 * Big-Endian is supported in theory if enabling the DSR_BIG_ENDIAN macro globally, but this has never actually been tested due to difficulties with targeting such an old system with modern compilers.